sahiliamsso/docs/source/authn-guide/customauthn.md

 This tutorial explains how to write a script to implement a two-step out-of-band authentication using Twilio to send an SMS with a one-time password.
 At the end of this tutorial you should have a better understanding of how to write your own custom scripts.
 For reference, you can review the completed Twilio custom authentication script [here](./twilio2FA.py).

+## Suggested Development Environment

+Gluu Server custom scripts are written in [Jython](http://www.jython.org/).
+We recommended using Eclipse for coding purposes.

 ## Custom Script Location

-Custom scripts can either be inserted directly into the Gluu Server interface or you can specify a path to the script.
-Specifying a path will make script development easier.
-There is also an option to revert back to a working script if the script is faulty or needs further enhancements.
-The administrator can select `File` from the `Script Location Type` in oxTrust and the file input box will be displayed:
+The GUI for custom authentication scripts can be found by navigating to `Configuration` > `Manage Custom Scripts` > `Person Authentication`.
+Custom scripts can either be inserted directly into the GUI or you can specify a path to the script.
+We recommend specifying a path in order to make development easier.
+To specify a path, select `File` from the `Script Location Type` field in oxTrust and the `Script Path` input box will be displayed:

 ![image](../img/admin-guide/multi-factor/script_upload_box.png)

 The `LDAP` option in the `Script Location Type` can be used to store the script in the LDAP tree once development is complete.
 Remember that selecting the `LDAP` method requires the script to be copied in the input box that appears upon LDAP selection:

 ![image](../img/admin-guide/multi-factor/script_in_ldap.png)

-### Suggested Development Environment

-Gluu Server custom scripts are written in [Jython](http://www.jython.org/).
-We recommended using Eclipse for coding purposes.

 ## Fields in Custom Script: